 Several studies on the NPO sector have highlighted the role of volunteers along with paid workers.
-It has been argued that not only are volunteers present and working in large numbers in the NPO sector, but their contribution also has to be considered while measuring economic value of the contribution of the NPO sector (Eliasoph 2020).
-A study in Tamil Nadu estimated that nearly two thirds of the workers in the NPO sector were volunteers (PRIA 2002).
-The estimates by the NAD satellite accounts show that in 2007-08, there were nearly 84.2 lakh volunteers making up for about three fourths of the workers in the sector.
-This report attempts to estimate the value of contribution of volunteers to the economic valuation.
+It has been argued that not only are volunteers present and working in large numbers in the NPO sector, but their contribution must also be considered while measuring the economic value of the contribution of the NPO sector (Eliasoph 2020).
+A study in Tamil Nadu estimated that nearly two-thirds of the workers in the NPO sector were volunteers (PRIA 2002).
+The estimates by the NAD satellite accounts show that in 2007-08, nearly 84.2 lakh volunteers were making up three-fourths of the workers in the sector.
+This report attempts to estimate the value of the contribution of volunteers to the economic valuation.

-International statistical efforts towards identification and classification of the NPO sector activities have led to the development of the International Classification of Non-Profit Organisations (ICNPO).
+International statistical efforts towards the identification and classification of the NPO sector activities have led to the development of the International Classification of Non-Profit Organisations (ICNPO).
 The ICNPO consists of 11 sub-sectors at the first level of disaggregation.
-These sub-sectors are (1) Culture and Recreation, (2) Development and Housing, (3) Education and Research (4) Environment (5) Health (6) International Activities, (7) Law, Advocacy and Politics, (8) Philanthropic Intermediaries and Voluntarism Promotion (9) Professional and Business Associations and Unions (10) Religion and (11) Social Services.
-Reconciling the conventional National Accounts statistics sub-sectors and the ICNPO sub-sectors is a challenge with regard to data from India.
-The estimation of economic value of the NPO contribution in this report is along the 11 ICNPO sub-sectors.
+These sub-sectors are (1) Culture and Recreation, (2) Development and Housing, (3) Education and Research, (4) Environment, (5) Health, (6) International Activities, (7) Law, Advocacy, and Politics, (8) Philanthropic Intermediaries and Voluntarism Promotion, (9) Professional and Business Associations and Unions, (10) Religion and (11) Social Services.
+Reconciling the conventional National Accounts statistics sub-sectors and the ICNPO sub-sectors is a challenge for the data from India.
+The estimation of the economic value of the NPO contribution in this report is along the 11 ICNPO subsectors.

-Estimates of share of the NPO sector in different 'national accounts sectors' such as health, education and so on can be estimated through what is called the creation of satellite accounts.
-Such satellite accounts have been developed for India by national agencies associated with the National Accounts Division of the Department of Statistics along with partner organisations who help in the conduct of surveys of households, individuals or enterprises as the case may be.
+Estimates of the share of the NPO sector in different 'national accounts sectors' such as health, education, and so on can be estimated through what is called the creation of satellite accounts.
+Such satellite accounts have been developed for India by national agencies associated with the National Accounts Division of the Department of Statistics along with partner organisations who help in the conduct of surveys of households, individuals, or enterprises, as the case may be.
 There have been several attempts at developing satellite accounts for the tourism sector in India, both at the national as well as state levels.
 Similarly, there is at least one recent attempt to develop satellite accounts for the NPO sector (2012).
-There are also attempts at developing satellite accounts in other countries in India's neighbourhood such as Bangladesh.
+There are also attempts at developing satellite accounts in other countries in India's neighbourhood, such as Bangladesh.